jackyzha0/quartz/content/notes/usability.md

 ---
-title: "usbability"
+title: "usability"
-tags:
+tags: hci, info203, UX
-- info203
 ---

 The extent to which a product cn be used by specifies users to achieve specified goals with effectivenesss, efficiency, and satisfaction in a specified context of use.